May 5, 2017

 But while The Bride Wore Black was tight and efficient – if lacking in the humor which might have made it a more widely revered as a classic – Mississippi Mermaid frequently verges on the tedious, sometimes kissed by fully formed intrigue and other times hopelessly languid for a thriller trying to be something like a down-to-earth Spellbound (1945).

 It stars the engaging Jean-Paul Belmondo as Louis Mahé, a prosperous tobacco plantation owner wallowing in lonely bachelorhood in his secluded island home.
 Having become fed up with being perpetually single just as the film opens, he has put out a newspaper ad calling for a woman who’d perhaps be interested in marrying him.
-Being young, wealthy, and attractive, we find it hard to believe that Mahé has struggled to stumble upon a femme who might take to his charms.
+Being young, wealthy, and attractive, we find it hard to believe that Mahé has struggled to stumble on a femme who might take to his charms.
 But one can suppose that he’s looking for someone who will love him for who he really is – he makes no mention of his affluence in his letters, for instance.

 After some time, Mahé grabs the attention of Julie Roussel, an average-looking, 20-ish Frenchwoman.
 A couple postal exchanges later and the two decide to marry before ever meeting face to face.
 Roussel will come via cruise ship and from then on will she and Mahé hopefully be a match made in heaven.